-Error Found In Media Coverage Of Hydroviv's Flint Donation ProgramEric Roy @ 2019-11-21
+Error Found In Media Coverage Of Hydroviv's Flint Donation ProgramRSS

 I came across an article tonight where there was an inaccurate figure about the number of filters that Hydroviv (which was just me at the time) donated to Flint.
-The article (which was published right before our episode aired) put this number incorrectly put this number at 1000.
-The real number is somewhere between 100 and 200 (our record keeping is poor from 2015).
-Unfortunately, other articles published after the Shark Tank episode repeated the incorrect number.
+The article put this number incorrectly put this number at 1000.
+The real number is somewhere between 150 and 250 (our record keeping is poor from 2015).
+Unfortunately, other articles cited this incorrect number without ever having interviewed myself or anyone at Hydroviv.
 I've reached out to the authors in an attempt to get them to correct it.